kimbjerge/few-shot-novelty/README.md

 ## Datasets used for training, validation, and testing

-A copy of the prepared Omniglot, CU-Birds and EU moths datasets can be downloaded from here:
+A copy of the prepared Omniglot, CU-Birds and EU-moths datasets can be downloaded from here:

 https://drive.google.com/drive/folders/1xaAJG_-wGpqR0JRUAEjzbcZyS5GxrhNk